AaltoSciComp/scicomp-docs/triton/ref/connecting.rst

    * * :doc:`VS Code / Codium desktop </triton/apps/vscode>`
      * With the "Remote-SSH" extension it can provide shell access and file transfer.
-Warnings: open only project directories (or it uses excessive CPU), and don't run CPU/mem tasks with it.
+Warnings: open only project directories (or it uses excessive CPU), and don't use large CPU/mem tasks with it (see warnings on the page).

      * Same as SSH options above above.